A Fokker-Planck Framework for Control of Epidemics: Conclusions Future Work

 In this manuscript, we have presented a framework for control of a stochastic compartmental model in mathematical epidemiology.
 The strategy entails controlling the associated Fokker-Planck equation, rather than controlling individual trajectories of the stochastic system.
 We formulate an optimal control problem involving a relatively general cost functional, prove existence of optimal controls, and derive first order optimality conditions which characterize the optimal controls.
 We describe the application of the sequential quadratic Hamiltonian method \cite{SQH} to our problem, and numerically resolve the optimal control maps for three different scenarios involving different policy-maker preferences.

 While the model presented is, admittedly, quite simple, this serves as a proof of concept that the Fokker-Planck control framework can be meaningfully applied to control of stochastic compartmental models for epidemiology, while allowing for uncertainty in initial data.
 As an immediate avenue of future work, the authors would like to apply a similar framework to more realistic models involving more heterogeneity, and in particular, to models like those developed by the first author which incorporate human behavior \cite{marcelo,OCbehavior2,PW3}.
 The barrier to doing so is that these models involves several additional compartments, and each compartment in the model becomes an additional ``spatial" dimension in the Fokker-Planck equation, meaning that grid-based numerical methods will be infeasible.
 Numerically solving high-dimensional PDE is an area of active research with popular approaches including tensor decomposition \cite{TD0,TD1,TD2} and pseudo-spectral methods \cite{PS1,PS2,PS3,PS4}.
 Development of similar schemes in the context of the Fokker-Planck equation would afford one the opportunity to apply our framework to a much broader class of epidemic models and thus greatly increase in the realism.
+Yet another avenue of future work would be to propose and analyze epidemiological models using Vlasov-McKean dynamics, wherein the stochastic differential equations describing populations dynamics also depend on the distribution function.
+This is done for basic SIS dynamics in \cite{VlasovMcKean}, but development of further models, inclusion of optimal control, and comparison with the Fokker-Planck control framework could prove very interesting.
+Finally, future work will also focus on integrating epidemiological surveillance data and data-assimilation techniques to enable disease-specific validation and policy evaluation.